What is Bible Quizzing?

 What books of the Bible do you cover?

-Each year we study a different portion of scripture.
+Each year we study a different portion of the New Testament.
 Last year, we went over the Gospel of Luke.
 This 2017-18 quiz year, we are studying 1st and 2nd Corinthians.

 How long is the quiz year?